Project-Nexus-Megagames/CANDI-server/README.md

-# Afterlife
+# CANDI-Serverr
-Server for the Afterlife Game
+Server for CANDI